 There are many things to serve eggplant parmesan alongside, but here are some of our favorite pairings.

 Pasta.
 Noodles of any shape are a classic pairing with eggplant parmesan!
-We love serving this with whole wheat or regular wheat pasta such as rigatoni, radiatori, fusilli, rotini, penne, or spaghetti.
+We love serving this with whole wheat or regular pasta such as rigatoni, radiatori, fusilli, rotini, penne, or spaghetti.
 You can also use gluten-free noodles too!

 Bread.
 A crusty Italian bread, french banquette, or homemade sourdough loaf makes for the perfect vessel for scooping up any tomato sauce that gets left behind!